Rulebook (13th Edition)

 Minions can have any number of abilities.
 Each ability is designated on a separate paragraph, with a name indicated.
 To activate a minion ability whose activation condition is met, the minion must be in-play and you must exhaust it, unless the ability has ghost-play.
 After that, perform the steps described for activation of an ability in Abilities.

-When a minion takes an amount of damage greater than its HP, in addition to the minion being destroyed, the difference is inflicted as piercing damage to its controller.
+Additionally, minions have SP – the minion's capability for inflicting damage in battles; and HP – the minion's tolerance for taking damage.
+Damage is the reduction of a player's or minion's HP by a given amount.
+When a minion takes an amount of damage greater than or equal to its HP, it is destroyed.
+Additionally, if the amount of damage is greater than the minion's HP, the difference is inflicted as piercing damage to its controller.
 For example, if 6 damage is inflicted to a minion with 4 HP, the minion will be destroyed and its controller will take 2 HP of piercing damage.

 Note: it is possible for a minion to initially have 0 HP; in such a case, any amount of damage will destroy the minion and be inflicted to its controller in full as piercing damage.